kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 creation-date: 2025-07-07
 ---

-## Proposal for Website automation and chinese docs optimization
+## Proposal for Website automation and Chinese docs optimization

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good